The Bahamas country brief

 Australia and The Bahamas established diplomatic relations in 1974.

-Australia's High Commissioner to Trinidad and Tobago is accredited to The Bahamas and Australia maintains an Honorary Consul in Nassau.
+Australia's High Commissioner to Trinidad and Tobago has non-resident accreditation to The Bahamas.

-- Australian visitors to the Bahamas (primary destination 2018 Dept of Home Affairs) – 600
+- Australian visitors to The Bahamas (primary destination 2020 Dept of Home Affairs) #

 Australian High Commission in Trinidad and Tobago